lightly-ai/lightly/docs/source/getting_started/platform.rst

 #.
 Choose the embedding and selection strategy to use for this selection.

 #.
-Give a name to your selectiong so that you can later compare
+Give a name to your selection so that you can later compare
    the different selections.

 #.
 Hit "Process" to start selecting the data.
 Each sample is now assigned an